How to Restore iPhone Firmware and Data Backup

 The expression iPhone restore is used to mean the process of reinstalling iPhone operating system (IOS) as an upgrade or downgrade.

 - iPhone firmware restore can be done using Apple's own iTunes or through jailbreak tools like Redsnow.

-- iPhone backup restore can be done through iTunes but is also possible using third party applications like iTools.
+- iPhone backup restore is commonly done using iTunes but is also possible using third party applications like iTools.

-iPhone backup can only be restored to an iPhone whose firmware version is the same or higher.
+Backed iPhone data can only be restored to an iPhone whose firmware version is the same or higher.
 You cannot restore iPhone backup to older IOS firmware.

 These notable iPhone content can be backed up using iTunes and iCloud:

 - Photos and albums

 However, the music collection that you synced with iTunes from your laptop is not saved during backup and cannot be restored.
 But you can use third party applications like iTools to save these to your computer before firmware restoration.

 You can use iTunes or even iTools to sync the music files back to the iPhone after it has been restored.